The public sphere and its business models

 Ostrom’s framework is more about managing physical resources like trees and water and stuff.
 But we can maybe imagine casting civil discourse as a metaphorical resource and then ask ourselves: are we doing any of the things that science suggests we need to do to manage it?

 I like this because it slices up the debate in a more productive way.
 The least thoughtful of free speech proponents often seem to be arguing for a discourse commons that is everywhere ungoverned and tragic.
-But we know that this insane for normal commons resources.
+But we know that this is insane for normal commons resources.
 Sustainable commons management happens through institutions.
-They can be bottom-up or top down, they can be codified laws or they can be property lights or something informal and trust-driven.
+They can be bottom-up or top-down, they can be codified laws or they can be property rights or something informal and trust-driven.
 But when institutions are missing, commons management does not work, and if the only way I can read my news feed is by scrolling through troll flamewars then I can’t read the news.

 In this sense arguing for “free” speech is ill-defined.
 Instead we might need to solve for a different criterion.